Pendente Lite Alimony Guidelines in Monmouth County

 Although a pendente lite award is a temporary agreement until a final order is issued, it may still be modified if there is a change in circumstances.
 One such change in circumstances is if spouse begins living with another person who can be relied on to provide financial assistance.
 This sort of relationship can decrease the amount of pendente lite support awarded.

 The law used to require a new marriage for alimony to be decreased, which would not be possible in a pendente lite award, but now this applies to any relationship where there is cohabitation.
-Cohabitation is established through a set of factors such as shared responsibility for living expenses, social recognition as a couple, intermingled accounts, and living together.What is the Relationship between Pendente Lite and Final Spousal Support Order?
+Cohabitation is established through a set of factors such as shared responsibility for living expenses, social recognition as a couple, intermingled accounts, and living together.What is the Relationship between Pendente Lite and Final Alimony Order?

 For the paying spouse, it may also be additional payments that are made before the divorce is finalized.
 A Monmouth County lawyer can help you understand what options you have regarding your case.